Oakdale Adult Education Centre site

 • What is the point of complaining about the development of the site as the council does not seem to recognise the feelings of the people who live in the area?
 The locals complained about the road closures and they still went ahead with it.?
 I have no trust in their judgement or rhetoric that they take in the views of the people.
 The road closures are a prime example.
 When the school was closed first of all we were promised a local community center.
 This is now being taken away from us.
 The end of the field was taken away from us by the construction of the flats.
 The council are nibbling away the green space in the area to get more finance for the coffers by increased council tax contributions etc. Enough is enough.
 R FRY

-R Fry asked almost 2 years ago
+R Fry asked over 2 years ago

 Thank you for your comment